mefechoel/svelte-navigator-history/README.md

 #### `navigate`

-`history.navigate` ist a convenience method, that combines the functionality of `push`, `replace` and `go`.
+`history.navigate` is a convenience method, that combines the functionality of `push`, `replace` and `go`.

 ```js